jve0902/Avonehr/README.md

 1. Login page for doctors/clients http://localhost:3000/login_client
 2. Use email dr@test.com password 12345678
 3. Use these credentials so you will see the correct demo data.

-If you get an error "Client does not support authentication protocol requested by server" then run
-    alter user 'root'@'localhost' identified with mysql_native_password by '12345678';
-    flush privileges;

 ## Patient Login